cvims/zwitscherkasten/Rubik/Winsocet files/README.md

-## Additional helper-script to generate WS window in Janus WebRTC Homepage
+## Additional helper-script to generate WebSocket window in Janus WebRTC Homepage